Willy O. Rossel: Braniff Ultra Service

-Rossel remained with Braniff until 1980, and oversaw the most prestigious inflight airline service program ever introduced, Braniff International's Ultra Service.
-Because of Chef Rossel, Braniff International's inflight experience was critically acclaimed and became the talk of the town.
+Rossel remained with Braniff until 1980, and oversaw the introduction of the Braniff International's Ultra Service inflight airline service program on all Braniff International flights beginning in 1977.

-Ultra Service was the highest expression of the art of inflight airline service introduced on all Braniff International flights beginning in 1977.
-Ultra Service was an integral part of the airline's new Elegance Campaign that was announced in late 1976, and introduced in February 1977.
-Famed restaurant and culinary critics from around the world lauded Chef Rossel and Braniff International for the new heights of sumptuous cuisine and exemplary serving methods that were cornerstones of the new Ultra Service.
-It was one of Braniff International's and Chef Rossel's finest hours.
+Ultra Service was part of the airline's new Elegance Campaign that was announced in late 1976, and introduced in February 1977.
+The new Ultra Service received critical acclaim from restaurant and culinary critics.

 Pan Am Executive Chef

 In 1982, Rossel was appointed Executive Chef and Food Service Director at Pan American World Airways, in Miami, Florida.
 Pan Am's Chairman was Charles Edward Acker who was the former President of Braniff Airways until 1975.
-Former Braniff President Harding Lawrence was also consulting for Pan Am and his wife advertising doyenne Mary Wells Lawrence's advertising firm Wells Rich Greene was Pan Am's agency.
-This group of talented people were responsible for Chef Rossel's appointment at Braniff in 1965, and now welcomed him to the Pan Am family.
+Former Braniff President Harding Lawrence was also consulting for Pan Am and his wife Mary Wells Lawrence, whose advertising firm Wells Rich Greene served as Pan Am's agency.
+Several of these Pan Am executives had previously worked with Rossel during his tenure at Braniff.

 Once again, the chef was responsible for overseeing the planning and preparation for every meal served throughout Pan Am's global system.
 Chef Rossel retired from Pan Am in 1985.

 After Pan Am, he continued his airline career at Wien Air Alaska, as Executive Chef for the airline.
 Rossel consulted for several airlines during the remainder of the 1990s.
 In addition to Braniff International, Pan Am and Wien Air Alaska, Chef Rossel also consulted on culinary matters with Air Florida, Continental Airlines, American Airlines, Canadian Pacific Airlines, and United Airlines.